wvdtoorn/slurm-job-tunnel/README.md

 The script writes the port and hostname of the SSH server to the SBATCH output file.

 The port and hostname are retreived locally, and a corresponding host entry is created in your `~/.ssh/config`.
-This entry is then used to connect to the SLURM job from your local machine over SSH.
+This entry can be used to connect to the SLURM job from your local machine over SSH.

-When available, a VSCode instance is opened locally when the tunnel has been succesfully established.
-You can now connect to the SLURM job from your local VSCode instance (CTRL+SHIFT+P, then `Remote-SSH`), and the tunnel will remain open until the time limit of the job runs out or you terminate the local process.
+The tunnel will remain open until the time limit of the job runs out or you terminate the local process, whatever comes first.

 To stop the SLURM job and close the tunnel, terminate the local process (`CTRL+C`).